 In an industrial setting, electric motors contribute to poor overall power factor more than any other facility system.
 Power factor for motors with similar specifications can vary widely, and power factor for two identical motors will vary widely depending on how far they are physically located from the electrical panel and how they are loaded.

 Correcting Poor Power Factor

-Adding capacitance, (industrial size capacitors), to counter reactance, (reactive power), can correct poor power factor on a facility-wide basis.
+Adding capacitance (industrial size capacitors) to counter reactance (reactive power) can correct poor power factor on a facility-wide basis.
 In the above example of the light bulb, the reactive power is 23.2 VAR.
 Adding a 18.3 VA capacitor to the circuit will bring the power factor to greater than 95%.
-When these calculations are applied on a facility wide basis to determine a correctly-sized capacitor system, the end result will be dramatically-reduced energy expenses when a power factor penalty exists or when an electric meter records kVA instead of kW.
-Contact your Good Energy representative today arrange an engineering study to determine how much capacitance should be added to your facility's electrical system to correct poor power factor.
+When these calculations are applied on a facility-wide basis to determine a correctly-sized capacitor system, the end result will be dramatically-reduced energy expenses when a power factor penalty exists or when an electric meter records kVA instead of kW.
+Contact your Good Energy representative today to arrange an engineering study to determine how much capacitance should be added to your facility's electrical system to correct poor power factor.